Aphasia community support group

 Please call before attending your first meeting.
 Family, friends and care partners are welcome.
 Peer-led, positive and encouraging support for each other.

-Salem R.O.C.K. or Raising Our Celiac Kids
+Salem R.O.C.K. — Raising Our Celiac Kids

 For more information or resources, call Kristen Klay at 503-581-3884 or kristenklay@yahoo.com, or visit celiac.com and celiac.org.

 Monthly support groups.
-For more information please call 503-581-4224 and visit blindskills.com.
+For more information, please call 503-581-4224 and visit blindskills.com.

 Meets second Sunday of each month, 2:30 to 4 p.m. at Broadway Coffeehouse, 1300 Broadway St. NE, Salem.

 Join other people who stutter, their friends, family members and speech language pathologists for support and to feel less alone.
 Learn more about stuttering and explore new ways to cope with and accept stuttering in a safe environment.
-Contact Sarah or Daniel: salemstutters@gmail.com, Rhoads_Daniel@salkeizer.k12.or.us.
+Contact Sarah at salemstutters@gmail.com.

 Like them on Facebook at Salem Stutters.
 They are the Salem chapter of National Stuttering Association.
 Learn more at westutter.org.

-Tourette’s Syndrome Support Group
+Tourette’s Syndrome support group

 Willamette Wanderers